IMG’s Investor Relations team, led by industry expert Karlin Conklin, answers our top investor FAQs.

 Our Key Property Insights (KPI) system acts as our "asset management cockpit" providing real-time results, actionable insights and ROI in a single dashboard.

-With automated data from our third-party property managers syncing live into our control center, we can quickly pinpoint inefficiencies, identify actionable next steps and maximize investment dollars across our national portfolio of over 3,500 units.
+With automated data from our third-party property managers syncing live into our control center, we can quickly pinpoint inefficiencies, identify actionable next steps and maximize investment dollars across our national portfolio of nearly 4,000 units.
 It's how IMG ensures each asset's performance is on track.

 Performance reports are delivered to our investors on a monthly and quarterly basis.